 Sand all wooden edges until smooth as glass so paws don’t snag on splinters.
 Secure ramp boards with countersunk screws and paint surfaces with non-slip deck paint in charcoal or cedar tones that match your fence.
 The course teaches impulse control—your dog waits at the tunnel entrance until you say “okay”—which means fewer door-dashing incidents when you’re unloading groceries.
 If you want to give him 24/7 access, an automatic dog door lets him zoom outside whenever energy strikes, then come back in when tired.

-Pro tip: Place a galvanized water bucket in the kennel’s shade and refill it every morning so your dog drinks between sprints without coming inside.
+Pro tip: Place a galvanized water bucket in the shade of the kennel and refill it every morning so your dog can drink between sprints without having to come inside.

 📸 Photo credit: Instagram @stillagroup